9 Foods That Cause Diarrhea With Metformin.

 Others

-We gathered other foods that can cause diarrhea with Metformin in this section to keep it short.
-Also, try limiting or altogether avoiding such foods if you keep getting diarrhea with Metformin.
+In this section, we gathered other foods that can cause diarrhea with Metformin to keep it short.
+Also, try limiting or avoiding such foods if you get diarrhea with Metformin.

 6. Garlic and onion.